 Travel Tip: Pssssst… Want to arrange your own picnic?
 While staying at Kasteelhoeve De Kerckhem you can ask the lady of the house to prepare a packed lunch and tuck it into your picnic basket or ask (we fell in love with this one!) the Borgloon Tourism Office to prepare you one.
 You can contact them on firstname.lastname@example.org.
 You need to make reservations 3 days beforehand and it costs 9,00€ per person.

-During blossom season pop-up blossom bars can be found around the entire Borgloon area.
+During awesome blossom season (Spring in Belgium) pop-up blossom bars can be found around the entire Borgloon area.
 Our favorite?
 Blossom bar Le Bon Vivant!
 They offer local produced beers and wines as well as appetizers and burgers with a dash of regional delicacies.
 It’s also conveniently located along our cycling route at numeric knot 171 ;-).

-Every year in the month of April, the Haspengouw region is covered by a blanket of delicate white and pink blossoms.
+Every year in the month of April, the Haspengouw region is covered by a blanket of delicate white and pink blossoms and makes it one of the best places to visit in April in Europe.
 How long the cherry, pear and apple trees wear their white or pink gown is very depending on the weather – on average, count on a 10 day flower extravaganza.
-Luckily you can check the status of Haspengouw’s ‘bloominess’ by checking the Blossom Barometer or the Bloesem & Oogst app and plan your trip accordingly!
+Luckily you can check the status of Haspengouw’s ‘bloominess’ by checking the Blossom Barometer or the local blossom app Bloesem & Oogst app and plan your trip accordingly!

 The personalities of owners Tessa and Erik are reflected throughout your entire B&B experience: from the crooked wooden fences and crafted flower bouquets to a home cooked four-course dinner.
 We stayed in the Deluxe Room and it just exhumed relaxation vibes!
 A good night’s rest guaranteed after a long day of activities!